athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  So I'm trying to get a handle on why you wanted to invest in Steve but not Mike.
 To me it seemed like Mike was better in almost every respect.
 Better tech, better traction, stronger resume, everything.

+**STEVE:**  You can't reduce venture investing to just numbers on a scorecard.
+Otherwise anybody could do it.
+There's a whole lot of intangibles to consider.

+**Stephen:** That's precisely what I wanted

 **STEVE:**  All that is true, but you have to face the facts.
 Empirically, founders named Steve outperform all other founders.

 **Stephen:** But that's because we don't fund anyone else!

+**STEVE:**  That's a perfectly rational decision.
+We know that most succesful startups are founded by people named Steve.
+Look at all the big tech firms -- there's Steve Jobs, Steve Gates, Steve Zuckerberg, Steve Bezos.
+I mean, how can you argue with that pattern?

+**Stephen:**  But surely this is just a chicken-and-egg problem.
+If we

+**STEVE:**  Maybe in some ideal world.
+But in the world we actually live in, we have a fiduciary duty to maximize LP returns, so we simply cannot fund.
+That would be unprofessional and indeed a dereliciton of duty.